Discriminative Multimodal Learning via Conditional Priors in Generative Models: Methods

-The first (term-by-term) KL divergence in Eq. \ref{eq_convex_elbo} regularizes each posterior distribution towards its prior and is minimized when $q_i(\z|\x_{\smallO}^{i},\x_{\smallM}^{i},y^{i}) = p_i(\z|\x_{\smallO}^{i})$ for all $i$.
-The marginal MMD divergence, however, regularizes an \textit{average posterior} distribution $q(\z|\x_{\smallO})=1/N \sum_i q(\z|\x_{\smallO},\x_{\smallM}^i,y^i)$ towards the prior distribution, without sacrificing model power \citep{hoffman2016elbo}. \cite{makhzani2015adversarial} have also shown that the term-by-term KL divergence simply encourages the average posterior distribution to match the modes of the prior $p(\z|\x_{\smallO})$.
+\paragraph{Effect of $\bm{\omega}$ on the objective function:} \review{The first (term-by-term) KL divergence in Eq. \ref{eq_convex_elbo} regularizes each posterior distribution towards its prior and is minimized when $q_i(\z|\x_{\smallO}^{i},\x_{\smallM}^{i},y^{i}) = p_i(\z|\x_{\smallO}^{i})$ for all $i$.
+The marginal MMD divergence, on the other hand, regularizes an \textit{average posterior} distribution $q(\z|\x_{\smallO})=1/N \sum_i q(\z|\x_{\smallO},\x_{\smallM}^i,y^i)$ towards the prior distribution, without sacrificing model power \citep{hoffman2016elbo}. \cite{makhzani2015adversarial} show that the term-by-term KL divergence simply encourages the average posterior distribution to match the modes of the prior $p(\z|\x_{\smallO})$.
 However, the MMD term in Eq. \ref{eq_convex_elbo} encourages the average posterior distribution to match the whole prior, giving an effect similar to the adversarial training proposed by \cite{makhzani2015adversarial}.
-Note that setting marginal KL divergence to 0 may lead to representations from the prior that are useless for sculpting latent representations \citep{hoffman2016elbo}.
+Furthermore, setting the marginal MMD divergence to 0 may lead to representations from the prior that are useless for sculpting latent representations \citep{hoffman2016elbo}.
 Setting the term-by-term KL divergence to 0 also implies that the joint posterior representation is independent of the modality $\x_{\smallM}$.
-Our proposed objective function therefore offers an elegant way of trading-off these effects through the weight parameter $\omega$.
+Our proposed objective function therefore offers an elegant way of trading-off these effects through the $\omega$ parameter, recovering the variational lower bound for $\omega=1$ and, for $1 > \omega \geq 0$, optimizing mutual information.
+The optimal $\omega$ value, as can be seen in Sections \ref{sec_mm}-\ref{sec_ai_ag} and \ref{sec_ablation}, is specific to the learning task and, therefore, must be found by cross-validation.}

 CMMD finally assumes the following density functions for the prior distribution, the classifier, and the encoder

 The decoder network is parametrized as

 where $\mathcal{N}$ and Cat denote the Gaussian and multinomial distributions respectively, and where $f(\cdot)$ is a multilayer perceptron (MLP) network \citep{rumelhart1985learning}.
 This means that the density parameters $\bm{\mu}$, $\bm{\sigma}^2$, $p$, and $\pi_{y|\z}$ are parametrized by neural networks, learnable parameters being denoted by $\bm{\theta}$ and $\bm{\phi}$.
 Note that the classifier can handle binary, multi-class, and multi-label classification using a sigmoid, softmax, or multiple sigmoid activation function respectively at the output layer.